spookylukey/django-views-the-right-way/docs/_sources/anything.rst.txt

 developers are much more likely to stick with the existing structure of the code, because that is a safe option, and usually involves less work.
-Plus, once you have started down the CBV route, you quickly gain various mixins etc. that make using plain functions less attractive.
+Plus, once you have started down the CBV route, you quickly gain various mixins etc. that make plain functions appear less attractive.